nown1ne/TIL-ishaan/Model Tuning/Model Complexity/Bias-Varience_notes.md

 ## Bias:
 - Bias is the difference between the average prediction of our model and the correct target value which model is trying to predict.
 - The inability for a machine learning method to capture the true relationship is called bias.

+- The Straight Line has relatively high bias, since it can not capture the curve in the relationship between weight and height.
+- The Squiggly Line has low bias, since it is flexible and can adapt to the curve in the relationship between weight and hight.

+## Variance:
+- The difference in fits between data sets is called Variance.

+- The Squiggly Line has high variance so its performance might do well sometimes, and other times it might do terribly.
+- The Straight Line has relatively low variance, because the Sums of Squares are very similar for different datasets.

 ## Example Data Set:
 We measured the weight and height of a bunch of mice and plotted the data on a graph
 <img width="467" alt="Data_SET" src="https://github.com/IshaanAdarsh/TIL/assets/100434702/120bd2ec-aaa7-4d63-b44c-49336bfe1418">